 1. Pay Yourself First

-This might seem like a strange tip to start with, but as you know, the key to creating wealth is to ensure you put some money aside each pay period to use for wealth creation purposes.
+This might seem like a strange tip to start with, but as you know, the key to creating wealth is to ensure you put some money aside each pay period to use for wealth-creation purposes.
 Your financial freedom account.
+If you are a business owner, this is even more important, be certain that you are putting some of your drawings aside for the future.

-In forming good money habits you want to make sure that this is one habit that you not only have, but you don’t break it just because it is the season to be jolly.
+In forming good money habits you want to make sure that this is one habit that you not only have, but don’t break just because it is the season to be jolly.

 Put some money aside in your financial freedom account and don’t touch it this festive season.